lowrycito/handbook/pages/study-manual-general-handbook-28.md

 Email: [TempleDepartment@ChurchofJesusChrist.org](mailto:templedepartment@churchofjesuschrist.org "mailto:templedepartment@churchofjesuschrist.org")

+28.3.5

+### Persons Whose Church Membership Was Withdrawn or Who Resigned Membership

 If persons either had their Church membership withdrawn or had resigned membership before they died, First Presidency approval is required before temple ordinances, including restoration of blessings when applicable, can be performed for them.
 A family member may seek this approval in a letter to the Office of the First Presidency after one year has passed since the person’s death.
 The letter should explain the circumstances.
 No form is required.
 The bishop or stake president may assist with this request as needed.

+28.3.5.1

+#### Readmission of Deceased Persons Who Were Not Endowed

 Deceased persons who were not endowed but whose Church membership was withdrawn or who resigned membership may be readmitted by baptism and confirmation.
 First Presidency approval is needed, as noted in [28.3.5](/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12 "/study/manual/general-handbook/28?lang=eng&id=title_number12-p99#title_number12").
 These deceased persons do not need to be sealed to their parents again if they were born in the covenant or sealed to their parents in life.

+28.3.5.2

+#### Restoration of Temple Blessings for Persons Who Were Endowed

 Deceased persons who were endowed but whose Church membership was withdrawn or who resigned membership and were later readmitted by baptism and confirmation can receive their priesthood and temple blessings only through the ordinance of restoration of blessings.
 Such persons are not ordained to any priesthood office or endowed again, since these blessings are restored through this ordinance.